-Sciatica from Driving Problem
+Sciatica from Driving Problems

+Most people who drive need to do so in order to perform their jobs or meet family obligations and responsibilities.
+Driving has become an inherent part of the lives of most sciatica patients.
 If a person needs to drive and can not do so, they will be put under a huge amount of stress.
 Emotional stress can certainly cause physical pain all by itself, but it can also certainly worsen any uncomfortable symptomatic expression, including sciatica.

+People who endure sciatica while attempting to drive might be suffering from a structurally-induced pain syndrome in the lumbar spine, such as a herniated disc.
+These concerns are known to become exacerbated when the person is forced to sit for any length of time.
 When a structural issue exists, it should be studied to ascertain if the problem is likely to become worse when seated.
 For certain types of low back issues, the answer may be yes, while in others, there may be no logic in assuming that sitting is escalating the symptoms through purely structural means.

 A good example is when the patient has been diagnosed with lumbar central spinal stenosis, yet suffers increased pain while sitting.
 Since the seated posture actually increases the size of the spinal canal, this would be an illogical expression to suffer.